w3st3ry/Whiskey/README.md

 Whiskey
 ================

 Whiskey lets you write server-side web applications easily.
-It's a new generation language embedded web framework and lot off tools to simplify your programmer life.
+It's a new generation language embedded web framework and lot of tools to simplify your programmer life.

 Building Whiskey
 ================